oslabs-beta/deckhand/website/docs/Integrations/aws.md

 <img align="right" src="/img/aws.svg" width="175" />

 We deploy directly to your AWS account.
 The specific services automated include AWS VPC, EKS, EC2, ECR and EFS.
+All keys are encrypted with AES-256.

 If you haven't already, first create an AWS account.
 Then: